LukeKerman/TUB/README.md

 ### AstroTUBIN

 AstroTUBIN is a meticulously crafted package that includes a collection of functions along with a Jupyter notebook designed for the extraction and analysis of astrophotometric data from images.
-The core objective of AstroTUBIN is to analyze the pointing stability of the TUBIN telescope and assess the impact of jitter on photometric quality.
-This package is essential for researchers and enthusiasts in the field of astrophysics, providing tools to process and analyze celestial data with precision.
+The core objective of AstroTUBIN is to analyze the pointing stability of the TUBIN VIS camera and assess the impact of jitter on photometric quality.
+This package is essential part of my master thesis, providing tools to process and analyze celestial data with precision.

 ### TUBIN_CNN